Loading

 • explosive trace detection.

-A screening officer may request a person to remove an item of clothing if considered necessary to screen the person properly.
+A screening officer may ask you to remove an item of clothing if they consider it necessary to screen you.

 Frisk search

-• will be asked to consent to this process
+• you will be asked to consent to this process

-• can request a screening officer of the same gender conduct the frisk search
+• you can request a screening officer of the same gender conduct the frisk search

-If an issue is identified or an alarm is triggered on a part of your body which is considered a sensitive or a private area you:
+If an issue is identified, or an alarm is triggered in a sensitive or a private area of your body:

-• will be offered for the search to be carried out by an officer of the same gender
+• you will be offered to have the search completed by an officer of the same gender

-• offered the use of a private room
+• you will be offered the use of a private room

-• will be required to provide your written consent
+• you will be required to give your written consent

-• may request to have a support person accompany you.
+• you may ask to have a support person accompany you.

 Explosive trace detection